Samurai Ghost

 Samurai Ghost 001 Samurai Ghost 002 Samurai Ghost 003 Samurai Ghost 004

 At its best moments Samurai Ghost can be slightly entertaining.
 Initially most enemies will simply bum rush and die in one slash.
 As you progress they dodge and defend themselves, forcing you to accurately angle your attacks.
 But these moments are ruined by the awful hit detection.
 Attacks frequently miss although contact has clearly been made.
 This rears its head the most during the boss battles, making them especially frustrating.
 It only gets worse later in the game as enemies attack from all sides and your stiff movements can’t keep up.
-Most probably won’t stay interested long enough to reach that point however.
+Most probably will not stay interested long enough to reach that point however.

 Power-ups are few but incredibly powerful.
 They are so powerful they make the game tolerable.
 The most frequent protects you from slime and spikes but these wear out so quickly it is not worth bothering.
 The sword items are the true gems.
-These wouldn’t look out of place in Ninja Gaiden; one grants a spinning slash like that game.
+These would not look out of place in Ninja Gaiden; one grants a spinning slash like that game.
 Another produces a massive wave that practically clears the screen.
 Probably the most useful one extends the reach of your slash significantly.
 The only problem is these items are rare and only last a few swings.
 If they were more common maybe Samurai Ghost would have been decent.
 Who am I kidding?

 Samurai Ghost has a severely uneven difficulty curve.
 The initial stages are incredible simple if a little frustrating.
 The bosses are easy and enemies spawn in predictable patterns.
 But about a third of the way through it spikes so dramatically it is unreal.
 Enemies become incredible resilient and actively dodge your attacks to the point it is ridiculous.
 If the hit detection were worth a damn maybe it would be tolerable but it is not.
 If you persevere long enough to reach the end you have to put up with an insane boss rush.
 And if you can pass that the final boss has three forms with no break in between.
 If everything I just described doesn’t scare you away I don’t know what will.